 Understanding the threat to your organisation

-Over the last 10 years we've seen a massive growth in cyber crime, in fact, I dove into the data from the Office for National Statistics (if you want to nerd out like me click this) and found out that there were 506,000 cases of unauthorised access to personal information (including hacking) in 2018 alone.
-Those are just the cases that were reported to the police!
+Over the last 10 years, we’ve seen a massive growth in cybercrime.
+According to data from the UK Government's Cyber Breaches Report in 2020, 46% of UK businesses reported cyber breaches in the last 12 months - and those are just the cases that were reported!
 Unfortunately, these numbers are only rising as we become more and more reliant on technology within our organisations.

-As you can imagine, there's a significant number of organisations wishing they could go back and make amends.
-The popular phrase "It's never too late" clearly does not apply for cyber security.
+As you can imagine, there’s a significant number of organisations wishing they could go back and make amends.
+The popular phrase “It’s never too late” clearly does not apply to cybersecurity.